 - Tiny openings or holes form in your enamel.

 - The plaque turns into a harder substance called tartar, which only your dentist can remove.

 - The faster the decay and demineralization occur, the more acid and bacteria get into your teeth.

 - White spots on your teeth may be an early sign of decay.

 Tooth enamel continues to weaken and finally breaks down under the acid attack.
-A larger hole or cavity appears in the tooth and the acid begins attacking the softer dentin layer of the inner tooth.
-As the hole becomes larger and deeper, the acid eventually breaks through to the sensitive tooth pulp, where the nerves and blood supply of your tooth reside.
+A giant hole or cavity appears in the tooth, and the acid begins attacking the softer dentin layer of the inner tooth.
+As the hole becomes more prominent and more profound, the acid eventually breaks through to the sensitive tooth pulp, where your tooth’s nerves and blood supply reside.
 This is when cavities become painful.

 Causes of Tooth Decay and Cavities

-Your dentist urges you to brush at least twice a day and maintain twice-a-year visits to professionally clean the plaque from your teeth.
+Your dentist urges you to brush at least twice a day and maintain twice-a-year visits to clean the plaque from your teeth professionally.
 Decay can occur if you don’t regularly clean your teeth.

 Avoid specific activities that accelerate the decay process, including: